 Do Vietnamese Say Saigon or Ho Chi Minh City?
 And Why?

-I hear Saigon and Ho Chi Minh (City) spoken interchangeably by locals daily.
+I hear Saigon and Ho Chi Minh City spoken interchangeably by locals daily — though most people usually leave off the “City,” and just say Ho Chi Minh.
 Saigon is definitely more common, at least in Ho Chi Minh City.
-I don’t know why both are used, but I have some guesses.
+I don’t know exactly why both are used, but I have some guesses.

 First, compared to saying Saigon, Ho Chi Minh City is more of a mouthful.
 Saigon is definitely zippier when spoken.
 Even removing City still has Ho Chi Minh at three syllables compared to Saigon’s two.